edufeed/edufeed/README.md

 To customize the item recommendation algorithm (which determines which items to insert into the feed after you complete one), you can choose from one of the existing, already-implemented algorithms in the admin console (see the selector box titled `Task Suggestion Formula`).
 They are:

-* one_more_of_the_sametype: Inserts one more task, with the same type as the task you just finished.
+* `one_more_of_the_sametype`: Inserts one more task, with the same type as the task you just finished.
-* one_of_different_type: Inserts one more task, with a different type from the task you just finished.
+* `one_of_different_type`: Inserts one more task, with a different type from the task you just finished.
-* three_same_then_one_different: Inserts one more task, with the same type as the task you just finished.
+* `three_same_then_one_different`: Inserts one more task, with the same type as the task you just finished.
 If it has already inserted 3 tasks of the same type in a row, it will insert a different type.
-* one_same_and_one_different (default): Inserts two tasks: one with the same item type as the task you just finished, and one with a different item type.
+* `one_same_and_one_different` (default): Inserts two tasks: one with the same item type as the task you just finished, and one with a different item type.

 To add a new one, add a function to the dictionary returned by `getTaskSuggestionFormulas` in [task-suggestion-utils.ls](https://github.com/edufeed/edufeed/blob/master/www/task-suggestion-utils.ls)